-All stock-based awards to employees and directors, such as stock options and restricted share units, are measured at the grant date based on the fair value of the awards.
+All stock-based awards to employees and directors are measured at the grant date based on the fair value of the awards.
 Stock-based compensation, net of forfeitures, is recognized as expense on a straight-line basis over the requisite service period, which is the vesting period.
 We used the Black-Scholes option-pricing model to determine the fair value of share options and account for stock-based compensation expenses using an estimated forfeiture rate at the time of grant, which is revised, if necessary, in subsequent periods if actual forfeitures differ from initial estimates.
-We recognize the estimated compensation of service-based restricted share units based on the fair value of our ordinary shares on the date of the grant.
-Stock-based compensation was recorded net of estimated forfeitures such that expense was recorded only for those stock-based awards that are expected to vest.
+Stock-based compensation were recorded net of estimated forfeitures such that expense was recorded only for those stock-based awards that are expected to vest.
 If actual forfeitures differ materially from our estimated forfeitures, we may need to revise those estimates used in subsequent periods.

 In 2010, we adopted our 2010 Share Incentive Plan, which permits us to grant stock options, share appreciation rights, restricted share units and restricted shares of Weibo Corporation to employees, directors and consultants of our company and our affiliates.
 Under the plan, a total of 35,000,000 ordinary shares were initially approved for issuance.
-The maximum number of ordinary shares available for issuance will be reduced by one share for every one share issued pursuant to a share option or share appreciation right and by 1.75 shares for every one share issued as restricted shares or pursuant to a restricted shares unit.
-A summary of our share option grants from before 2011 through December 31, 2013 is presented below:
+The maximum number of ordinary shares available for issuance will be reduced by one share for every share issued pursuant to a share option.
+A summary of our share option grants from before 2011 through September 30, 2013 is presented below: